St. Andrew's Church (Toronto): History

 The main congregation moved in 1876 to the new Romanesque Revival church that became known as New St. Andrew's.
-This building was designed by noted Toronto architect W. G. Storm and was the central Presbyterian church in Toronto, with an addition and renovation in 1906.
+This building was designed by noted Toronto architect William George Storm and was the central Presbyterian church in Toronto, with an addition and renovation in 1906.

 It became especially well known under the ministry of renowned orator the Rev. D.J.
 Macdonnell (1870–1896), who pushed the church towards an active social role, and was the centre of a heresy trial in 1876 (a minor bump in the recently formed Presbyterian Church in Canada).
 As such, the intersection of King and Simcoe was popularly said to represent one of the four parts of Toronto society, namely Salvation.
 The others were: Legislation, the Lieutenant-Governor's Residence; Education, the original home of Upper Canada College; and damnation, a tavern.

 The congregation was one of the most active in opposition to the union that saw the majority of Canadian Presbyterian churches join the United Church of Canada in 1925.
 The St. Andrew's congregation, under the leadership of the Rev. Dr. Stuart C. Parker, voted 94% (19-733) against joining the new church.
 It was at St. Andrew's that representatives of the remaining Presbyterian churches from across Canada met for a "Congress", as well as the General Assembly of the Continuing Presbyterian Church in June 1925.
 Around this time, 73 Simcoe Street became used as the postal address for the anti-Church Union group, the Presbyterian Church Association.

 Later in the 20th century, the church's downtown location presented a challenge to St. Andrew's, since the area had become largely industrial and later one of the poorest in the city.
 Increasingly, the church patrons were living further north.
 There were thus many discussions of again moving the church, but each time the congregation voted to remain put.